 What Is the Maximum Amount of Cash You Can Deposit in a Bank?

 Millions of people make regular deposits into their savings or checking accounts to pay bills, build up their savings and prepare for their retirement.
 There is nothing illegal about depositing large sums of cash in the bank account.
 However, deposits over $10,000 have to be reported to the IRS.
-This is

 Are Banks Required to Report Large Deposits?